TraverseData/traverse-retargeting-publisher-documentation/README.md

 To receive campaign requests in real-time, create an HTTPS listener and <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">let us know the URL</a>.

-We will post it JSON objects with the following properties:
+We will POST it JSON objects with the following properties:

 | Property | Description |
 |----------|-------------|